By Bob Marovich

 As for the brevity of the title track, Dayna explains: “Now THAT was deliberate.
 ‘Push’ has a lot of meaning, but it was just a note, something to get off my chest.
 It came out of frustration with radio, with situations where I worked with people and they basically stole my songs.
 And you don’t have the money to fight, or even start the fight.”

 Industry struggles notwithstanding, life in general has not been easy for Dayna.
 Some time ago, she was struck by a drunk driver, leaving her temporarily disabled and dependent on a cane for three years.
+Having suffered a devastating incident like this, it could take Dayna the rest of her life to make a full recovery, as well as relearning how to walk without a cane.
+Many people in this situation may find it hard to carry out their work activities to a high expectation, because of their injuries, and as a result, they may look into an online disability insurance company to learn how this type of insurance can provide them with an income until they’re well enough to return full time.
+Living with a temporary disability and relying on a cane can severely impact a person’s life, something that Dayna knows all too well.
 Her continued battle with autoimmune disease makes it difficult to schedule an album tour.
 Although she did some promotional work in March 2016, which was Autoimmune Awareness Month, a later promo tour was cancelled because of flare ups of her illness.
 “It’s so unpredictable,” she said.
 “My days are up and down.
 But Push may be that little engine that could!”

 Dayna Caddell acknowledges her growth as a songwriter, but is firm that on Push “the vibe hasn’t changed.
 It’s the message that’s different.”